IBM/z_ansible_collections_samples/zos_concepts/data_transfer/terse_fetch_data_set/README.md

-# Submit batch jobs, query and retrieve job output
+# Terse Data Set and Fetch

 This sample demonstrates ways to create a temporary data set, terse the temporary data set and fetch the tersed data set back to the local machine.
 This